All Episodes

 You know how many trees had to be cut down to make all that paper.

-The only people who need three 30-inch monitors turned on at the same time are people like me, radio hosts, stockbrokers, and the men and women at the CIA's op center.
+The only people who need three 30-inch monitors turned on at the same time are people like me, radio hosts, stockbrokers, and the men and women at the CIA's Op Center.

-But a guy like Gore does not need all that, plus, and he's got a big deal about the windows being open, the air conditioning turned off, saving energy that way.
+Plus, and he's got a big deal about the windows being open, the air conditioning turned off, saving energy that way.

-Of course, this picture was taken, I don't know what it was taken, but uh uh the the amount of heat being produced by all that equipment's gotta be that that room he's in, it's gotta be a sauna.
+I don't know when it was taken, but the amount of heat being produced by all that equipment's got to be that room he's in, got to be a sauna.

-No wonder he's um losing all that weight.
+No wonder he's losing all that weight.

 That's relevant.

-That's he's look at all he's got going on.
+Look at all he's got going on.

-Let's the that's the image of that picture.
+That's the image of that picture.

-But anyway, when you look at the picture, this from the guy that wants us to unplug all of our cell phone chargers when we're not using them.
+But anyway, when you look at the picture, this is from the guy that wants us to unplug all of our cell phone chargers when we're not using them.

 Talked about this last week.